 Should I accept an offer with a home sale contingency?

-Due to their risky nature, Donnelley recommends approaching a contingent offer with caution:
+Due to their risky nature, Donnelley recommends approaching an offer with a home sale contingency — often referred to as a contingent offer — with caution:

 “If the buyer hasn’t accepted an offer on their house, it’s in our best interest as the sellers to keep that interested party engaged, but tell them that we’d love to see their offer once they accept an offer on their house.
 There’s really no reason to tie up the sale of your home while you’re waiting for somebody else to sell their home in case something better comes along in the meantime.”